Signs of liver disease can be vague. Do you suffer from any of these signs of a bad liver?

 There are rarely early symptoms of liver disease.
 It doesn’t exhibit obvious symptoms until the illness has progressed to a serious stage.

-Thus, being alerted to these 16 signs of liver damage can prompt a physician screening (regardless of the financial consequences) and guide you towards taking better care of this precious organ.
+Thus, being alerted to these 16 signs of liver damage can prompt a physician screening and guide you towards taking better care of this precious organ.

 Liver Cell Damage